kimble/grails-sitemapper/README.md

 Search engine ping
 ------------------

 Add something like this to your `Config.groovy` file.
-The %s will be substituted with the location of your index sitemap.
+The %s will be substituted with sitemap uri.

     sitemapConsumers {
         bing 'http://www.bing.com/webmaster/ping.aspx?siteMap=%s'
         google 'http://www.google.com/webmasters/sitemaps/ping?sitemap=%s'
     }

+Important!
+This has not yet been fully implemented.

 Setup
 -----------